AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk-new/journey-optimizer-push.md

    <img src="assets/ajo-test-push.png" width=300/>

-## Implement in your app
+## Next steps

-You should now have all the tools to start adding push notifications, where relevant and applicable, to the Luma app.
-For example, welcoming the user when logging into the app, or when approaching a specific geolocation.
+You should now have all the tools to start building journeys sending push notifications and your app handling push notification from Journey Optimizer.
+For example, welcoming the user when logging into the app.

 >[!SUCCESS]
 >
->You have now enabled the app for push notification using Adobe Journey Optimizer and the Adobe Journey Optimizer extension for the Adobe Experience Platform Mobile SDK.<br/>Thank you for investing your time in learning about Adobe Experience Platform Mobile SDK.
+>You have now enabled the app for push notification using Journey Optimizer and the Journey Optimizer extension for the Experience Platform Mobile SDK.<br/>Thank you for investing your time in learning about Adobe Experience Platform Mobile SDK.
 If you have questions, want to share general feedback, or have suggestions on future content, share them on this [Experience League Community discussion post](https://experienceleaguecommunities.adobe.com/t5/adobe-experience-platform-launch/tutorial-discussion-implement-adobe-experience-cloud-in-mobile/td-p/443796).

 Next: **[In-App Messaging with Journey Optimizer](journey-optimizer-inapp.md)**